Astra-Alliance/astra-alliance.github.io/_posts/2015-09-03-review-framework.md

 author: SRO
 permalink: /review-framework/
 ---
-The <abbr title="Reassure, Establish, Visit, Input, Emphasise, What">REVIEW</abbr> framework is used by Reading and comprises a set of suggestions and associated guidance.
+The <abbr title="Reassure, Establish, Visit, Input, Emphasise, What">REVIEW</abbr> framework comprises a set of suggestions and associated guidance.
 It is designed to help mentors and colleagues give you feedback about your performance and teaching in a constructive and helpful way.

 <table>
   <thead>